SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_microsd/README.md

 1. Create a "Platform - Empty C Project" project for the "BGM220 Bluetooth Module Explorer Kit - BGM220-EK4314A" using Simplicity Studio v5.
 Use the default project settings.
 Be sure to connect and select the BGM220 Bluetooth Module Explorer Kit - BGM220-EK4314A Board from the "Debug Adapters" on the left before creating a project.

-2. Copy the files from app/example/mikroe_microsd folder into the project root folder (overwriting existing app.c).
+2. Copy the file `app/example/mikroe_microsd/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components: